DiamondLightSource/dls-bluesky-core/README.rst

 |code_ci| |docs_ci| |coverage| |pypi_version| |license|

-This module stores Bluesky functionality that may be common to multiple technique repositories within Diamond Light Source.
+This module stores Bluesky functionality that is common to multiple techniques or groups within the Diamond Light Source organisation, such that it can be imported by instances of BlueAPI, or built upon within more focussed plan repositories to reduce duplication.

-The 'plans' package stores fully realised instruction sets that perform an experiment and capture data.
+The 'plans' package contains functions that describe a full operation which performs an experiment and captures data, and may wish to be available to instances of BlueAPI to allow common experiment types to be maintained centrally.
-The 'plan_stubs' package stores modular partial instructions that may act as a building block for constructing 'plans' or may be run to test operations without capturing data.
+The 'stubs' package contains modular partial instructions that may act as a building block for constructing plans, for which the implementation is common: e.g. querying APIs, standard handling of metadata The 'tasks' package contains instructions that are not sufficient to run a full experiment but are useful utilities for providing functionality to instances of BlueAPI: e.g. moving a motor.
-It should be assumed that a plan opens at least one 'Run', while a plan_stub does not contain a complete Run, although it may open or close one.

 ============== ==============================================================
 PyPI           ``pip install dls-bluesky-core``